pawatsethaput/OpenBank/REST-API-V1.2.md

 JSON:

     {
-        "other_account": {
       "id" : "the other account's id",
         "holder": {
             "name": "DEUTSCHEPOSTAG, SSCACCS",
             "is_alias": "true/false"
         },
         "number": "",
         "kind": "",
         "IBAN": "",
         "bank": {
             "national_identifier": "",
             "name": ""
         },
         "metadata": {
             "public_alias":"the public alias of the other account holder", "private_alias":"the private alias of the other account holder", "more_info": "short text explaining who the other party of the transaction is", "URL": "a URL related to the other party e.g. the website of the company", "image_URL": "an image URL related to the other party e.g. company logo", "open_corporates_URL": "the company corporate URL in the http://opencorporates.com/ web service", "corporate_location": {
                 "latitude": 37.423021,
                 "longitude": -122.083739,
                 "date": "date of posting the geo tag", "user": {
                     "provider": "name of party that authorized the user e.g. bank_name/facebook/twitter", "id": "provider id of the user making the tag", "display_name": "display name of user"
                 }
             },
             "physical_location": {
                 "latitude": 37.423021,
                 "longitude": -122.083739,
                 "date": "date of posting the geo tag", "user": {
                     "provider": "name of party that authorized the user e.g. bank_name/facebook/twitter", "id": "provider id of the user making the tag", "display_name": "display name of user"
-                        }
                 }
             }
         }